Get Your FREE Copy of the Book by Stephen Hamilton Exposing the Truth

 Motion to Compel Discovery

 Motion to compel discovery is a request to the court that the court basically gets involved.
 Under the Michael Morton Act, the prosecutors cannot suppress evidence that is capable of proving the innocence of the accused.
-If the state does not turn over the discovery and will not do it through a request, then the defendant will get the court involved and ask them to compel or make the state turn over the missing discovery.
-Make sure you have someone by your side through the process of motion hearings in Midland DWI cases by calling an attorney.
+If the state does not turn over the discovery and will not do it through a request.
+Then the defendant will get the court involved and ask them to compel or make the state turn over the missing discovery.
+Make sure you have someone by your side through the process of motion hearings in Midland DUI cases by calling an attorney.